Responsible Riders OHV Education

 What are the benefits of completing the IDPR Responsible Riders Course?

 The IDPR Responsible Riders course completion certificate meets Idaho’s OHV Education requirement outlined in Idaho Code 49-302 and is recognized in all of the Western States.
-Idaho recognizes OHV education completion certificates with State logo or State OHV Program logo on the certificate.
+Idaho recognizes OHV education completion certificates with the State logo or State OHV Program logo on the certificate.
 Idaho currently does not recognize ASI or MSF certificates.

 Visit www.trails.idaho.gov and join a local OHV club.